ysfaran/react-fluent-form/docs/API.md

   public validateField<K extends keyof ValuesType>(
     field: K,
     values: ValuesType,
-    _context: any // not relevant for this example
+    _context: object // not relevant for this example ) {
-  ) {
     if (this.requiredFields[field] && !values[field]) {
       return "field is required";